 Steps for performing a nasal cleanse in babies

-- Place a towel on the surface under the child's nose;
+- Place a washcloth on the surface under the child's head.

 - Repeat in the same nostril if secretions are still present;